 As a small business owner, you need to ensure your workers are safe and protected on the job.
 That’s why having appropriate workers’ compensation insurance is absolutely critical.
 In case of a workplace injury, workers’ comp insurance helps protect your business and helps your injured employee get the proper recovery assistance.
 That said, what types of injuries actually qualify to be covered by workers’ comp?
 Good question.

-A “compensable injury” is a work-related injury that qualifies an employee for workers’ compensation benefits.
-What counts as a compensable injury is not always clear.
-Therefore, if you’re a business owner, you should consult with your insurance provider, state workers’ compensation board, and/or legal counsel regarding individual workers’ compensation claims.
-In the meantime, here’s an overview of what workers’ comp helps cover followed by a quick look at compensable versus non-compensable injuries.
+A “compensable injury” is a work-related injury that qualifies an employee for workers’ comp benefits.
+However, what counts as a compensable injury is not always clear.
+If you’re a business owner, you should consult with your insurance provider, state workers’ compensation board, and/or legal counsel regarding individual workers’ compensation claims.

 What does workers’ comp cover?

-Workers’ comp helps cover medical, rehabilitation, and disability expenses for workers who are injured due to their job.
-Workers’ compensation may also provide death benefits to an employee’s dependents if the worker is killed in a work-related incident.
+Workers’ compensation helps cover medical, rehabilitation, and disability expenses for workers who suffer compensable injuries due to their job.
+Workers’ compensation may also provide death benefits to an employee’s family or dependents if they are killed in a work-related incident.

-In addition to helping employees and their families, workers’ compensation insurance also helps cover business owners.
-Workers’ compensation helps protect businesses from liability for employees’ workplace injuries, and it can help keep employers from having to pay directly out of pocket for those injuries.
+In addition to helping employees and their families, workers’ compensation insurance can also help protect small businesses.
+Workers’ compensation protects businesses from financial liability for employee workplace injuries.
+Plus, it can keep employers from having to pay directly out of pocket for those workers’ comp injuries.

-Depending on the laws in your state, to be considered compensable and therefore eligible for workers’ compensation, injuries must:
+Once again, the definition of compensable injuries depends on the laws in your state.
+In general, to be considered compensable and, therefore, eligible for workers’ compensation coverage, injuries must: